New Mexico vs Marquette Prediction — AI Finds CAN'T MISS CBB Lines & Props (Mar 21)

 New Mexico vs. Marquette Prop Picks (AI)

-AI algorithm Remi is pouring through loads of stats on each team.
-In fact, anytime the Lobos and Golden Eagles play there’s always several intriguing observations to key in on.
-Not to mention games played at Rocket Arena in Mar almost always follow normal, predictable patterns.
+AI algorithm Remi is pouring through tons of stats on each team.
+In fact, anytime the Lobos and Golden Eagles play there’s always several intriguing trends to key in on.
+Not to mention games played at Rocket Arena in Mar seemingly never follow normal, predictable betting trends.

 Remi's searched hard and found the best prop for this matchup: N. Junior Joseph over 13.5 Points